 To complement Honors courses and enrich the experiences of Honors students -- and sometimes just to have fun -- the Honors Program sponsors a variety of cultural and social activities.
 It is very important for you to get involved as an Honors student as this enables you to connect with your peers, faculty, and staff and introduces you to new cultures and experiences.

-The Honors Program offers students two kinds of trips: field trips for Honors courses; and Buckeye Scholars trips that expand the academic, cultural, and social experiences of all Honors students.
+The Honors Program offers field trips and activities associated with Honors courses, but open to all honors students.
+These trips and activities expand the academic, cultural, and social experiences of all Honors students.

 In the past, Honors students have travelled both near (to Bluffton for Indian food) and far (to Canada for a week of theatre, to Florida to study the Everglades, to Chicago for a week of museums and music, and to Gettysburg National Battlefield for a taste of American history).
 Destinations in Ohio have included Columbus (for multiple theatre performances and speakers), Ripley on the Ohio River (a key site on the underground railroad), the Cleveland Museum of Natural History, The Wilds safari park, fossil-hunting sites, Cincinnati to take in a Shakespeare play, and the Toledo Museum of Art.

-We will revisit some of these destinations in the future, but the choices each year depend in part on students' interests and desires.
+The activities and destinations are selected based on faculty and on students' interests and desires.
 Want to have a say in where you go?
 Contact the Honors Director and get involved!

 (Trips inside Ohio are usually paid for by the Honors Program.
-For trips outside of Ohio students often need to cover some of their own expenses, but these trips too are heavily subsidized and available to students at far below the actual cost.)
+For trips outside of Ohio students often need to cover some of their own expenses, but these trips are subsidized and available to students at below the actual cost.)